Middleware¶

 ]

-Parses the client ip and add it in the request scope at two places: headers ("x-real-ip") and the request scope directly ("real-clientip").
+Parses the client ip and add it in the request scope as real-clientip entry.

 from __future__ import annotations